 If you are taking any prescription medications, including medications used during surgery, such as anesthesia medications, you should talk to your doctor before taking echinacea.
 Some of the well-known interactions include the following:

 - Econazole.
 Echinacea may be useful in combination with econazole, an antifungal agent used to treat yeast infections (such as athlete's foot).
 When echinacea is used together with econazole, recurrence rates of these infections may be reduced.

 - Immunosuppressants.
 Immunosuppressants refers to a group of medications that are used for two main purposes, treating cancer and suppressing the immune system following organ transplant so that the new organ is not rejected.
 Because echinacea can enhance immune function, people should not use the herb with immunosuppressive medications, especially when taken for organ transplant.

-Auerbach: Auerbach Wilderness Medicine, 5th ed.
-Philadelphia, PA: Mosby Elseivier Inc., 2007.
+Auerbach: Auerbach Wilderness Medicine.
+5th ed.
+Philadelphia, PA: Elsevier Mosby; 2007.

 Barrett B, Brown R, Rakel D, Mundt M, Bone K, Barlow S, Ewers T. Echinacea for treating the common cold: a randomized trial.
 Ann Intern Med.
 2010;153(12):769-77.